Fruit Dehydration

 Is it cheaper to dehydrate fruit at home?

-Absolutely.
-Buying fruit in season and drying it yourself saves serious cash over store-bought dried fruits.
+Definitely.
+Buying fruit in season (or on sale) and drying it yourself is usually far cheaper than store-bought dried fruit.

 Ready for the Next Step?